drawpile/listserver/doc/api.md

     {
         "status": "ok",
         "id": listing ID number,
-        "roomcode": "randomly generated room code" (optional)
         "key": "update key",
         "expires": expiration time in minutes,
         "private": true,
         "message": "welcome message" (optional)
     }

-The `roomcode` is described above.
-The server may be configured not to generate room codes, in which case the field is empty or omitted.

 The update key is a random string that is used as a password when refreshing this session.